branxz07/Docker-TCP-UDP-servers-in-C/README.md

 The project is organized into two main folders:

-- `TCP/`: Contains the TCP server and client implementations
+- `TCP/`: Contains the TCP server implementations
-- `UDP/`: Contains the UDP server and client implementations
+- `UDP/`: Contains the UDP server  implementations

-Each folder includes both the server and client code for its respective protocol.
+Each folder includes the servercode for its respective protocol.

 ## How It Was Built